Understand and Extend

 var propertyType = TextPage.GetModelPropertyType(x => x.Header); // is a PublishedPropertyType

-Content type composition consists in having content types "inherit" properties from other content types.
-Contrary to C#, where a class can only inherit from one other class, Umbraco content types can be composed of several other content types.
+Content type Compositions in Umbraco allows content types to inherit properties from multiple other content types.
+Unlike C#, where a class can only inherit from one other class, Umbraco content types can be composed of multiple other content types.

-The TextPage content type could be composed of the MetaInfo content type (and thus inherit properties Author and Keywords) and of the PageInfo content type (and thus inherit properties Title and MainImage).
+For example, TextPage content type could be composed of MetaInfo (inheriting properties such as Author and Keywords) and PageInfo (inheriting Title and MainImage) content types.

-Each content type that is involved in a composition is generated both as a class and as an interface, and so the MetaInfo content type would be generated as (some code has been removed and altered for simplicity's sake):
+Each content type involved in a composition is generated both as a class and as an interface.
+Thus, the MetaInfo content type would be generated as follows (some code has been removed and altered for simplicity's sake):

 // The composition interface